cloudinary/frontend-frameworks/packages/react/README.md

 ## Overview
 This is our React library.
-The objective of this layer is to use our html library to render an image.
+The objective of this layer is to use our html library to render an image or video.

-## Install
-Since this library is not on npm, we will install/pack this repo locally and install it on a sample angular app.
+##Install
 1. clone repo
 2. npm install
 3. npm run build
-4. npm link/pack to use build in external react library

 ## Note
 This repo contains a temporary user sample for testing.